A tale of re-connection at Community Camp

 What community project or idea are you currently working on?

-J: A local community project called Greener Tywyn Gwyrdd, dedicated to raising awareness of environmental issues and working with the community to make local changes that can help impact globally.
+J: A local community project called Greener Tywyn Gwyrdd, dedicated to raising awareness of environmental issues and working with the community to make local changes that can help make an impact globally.

 What did you take away from Camp?